Skip to content

 As a Grade I-listed building, there is legislation that the Museum must consider in making any decision.

 In October 2023 the government published Guidance for custodians on how to deal with commemorative heritage assets that have become contested.
 The Museum is working with this guidance and with Voyage Youth to formulate a plan for further consultation on the possible relocation of the statue.
-We currently aim to publish details of the consultation methodology and a timeline for consultation by Spring 2024.
+We currently aim to publish details of the consultation methodology and a timeline for consultation in 2024/25.

 Voyage Youth will continue as our youth partners in residence.